We offer unbeatable bed bug sniffing dogs and training

 A human search will miss bed bugs residing within cracks in the walls, floors, and under carpets.
 They won’t find bed bugs living in power sockets and will miss bed bug eggs as they are too small to see.
 A mattress encasement is indeed effective for finding bugs located in a mattress but unfortunately has the same issues as a human search and will miss the rest of the building.
 Bed bug inception devices also work but do so by chance and, just because there are no bed bugs in the device when it is checked, does not mean infestation can be ruled out indefinitely.

-As bed bugs continue to multiply so is the need for reliable detection dogs.
-Using dogs is a more attractive option for most people because they are quicker and more accurate, however there are simply not enough dogs to keep up with the problem.
-The bed bug detection industry is booming and, in 2011, the revenue generated by the pest control industry specific to bed bugs was $409 million dollars.
-Some exterminators have their own detection dogs however individual bed bug detection dog teams do exist and are becoming extremely popular.
+As bed bugs continue to multiply, so is the need for reliable detection dogs.
+Using canines is a more attractive option for most people because they are quicker and more accurate, however there are simply not enough dogs to keep up with the problem.
+The bed bug detection industry is booming and, in 2017, the revenue generated by the pest control industry specific to bed bugs was $644.7 million dollars.
+Some exterminators have their own detection dogs however individual bed bug sniffing dog teams do exist and are becoming extremely popular.
 It is not uncommon for business owners to be booked out weeks in advance to conduct searches for bed bugs.
 If bed bugs are found and the problem is addressed, the dogs will always be called back to see if the extermination was effective.